Skip to content

 Environment

-Although you would have your own office, you would spend a lot of your time on the factory floor, discussing day-to-day issues with supervisory staff and workers.
-You would wear protective clothing in production areas.
+• You'll have your own office but will spend most of your time on the factory floor, discussing day-to-day issues with your colleagues.

 Explore more information about this job